Greek Salad Wraps

 I used bamboo skewers to secure the wraps.
 Long, heavy-duty toothpicks may also work.
 I put a lot of veggies on my wrap, but you can always cut back if it is easier for you to roll up the wrap that way.
 Patience is the key to eating these flavorful wraps!
 My husband actually used a fork, but I ate them like a sandwich.

 If you’re looking for a tasty way to get your kids to eat more veggies and salad, then consider presenting it in a wrap instead!
-Greek Salad Wraps are terrific and they don’t take all that long to make up–depending on whether or not you have to chop up the veggies.
-Marie’s dressing is wonderful and has a nice zip to it, but if you need something lower in calories, or you want a different taste, then use your favorite dressing.
+Greek Salad Wraps are terrific and they don’t take all that long to make up.
+It just depends on whether or not you have to chop up the veggies.
+Marie’s dressing is wonderful and has a nice zip to it.
+If you need something lower in calories, or you want a different taste, then use your favorite dressing.

 Greek Salad wraps have all the wonderful ingredients you love in Greek salad but in a wrap instead.

 Lots of tomatoes, olives, pepperocinis and feta cheese are in every bite.